 And the freezer?
 This was more of a tidying up job - grouping similar things together so there's more chance of them surfacing again.
 But I did also have two significant freezer observations -

-Observation 1 – I need to think of something other than meringues that I can make with my 31 frozen egg whites.
-There are so many little pots of them freezing away nicely in there but there’s only so many meringues I want to eat.
+Observation 1 - I need to think of something other than meringues that I can make with my 31 frozen egg whites.
+There are so many little pots of them freezing away nicely in there but there are only so many meringues I want to eat.
 Even in a lifetime.
-My lovely husband suggested ‘egg white omelettes’.
-Sensible – but really, would that make anybody’s soul sing?
-I’d probably rather throw them away.
+Someone suggested 'egg white omelettes'.
+Sensible - but really, would that make anybody's soul sing?
+I'd probably rather throw them away.
 Or eat my own toenails.

-Observation 2 – Making chicken stock is really fantastic … commendable even … wholesome definitely – but at some stage it needs using rather than just filling up more and more of the freezer.
-Currently there is 11 litres in there.
+Observation 2 - Making chicken stock is really fantastic ... commendable even ... wholesome definitely - but at some stage it needs using rather than just filling up more and more of the freezer.
+Currently, there are 11 litres in there.
 That would make a heck of a lot of anything.

 So ... my audit completed, inventory in hand, a more organised pantry and freezer and a fridge with some breathing space inside it, I began to think about food for that evening.

 To start with, I wanted to chip away at the enormous chicken stock glacier but I also needed to consider that we were no longer in the lingering, relaxed holiday meals zone of the festive season.